 The National Baseball Hall of Fame in Cooperstown, NY, named veteran baseball executive Tim Mead as its new president to succeed the outgoing Jeff Idelson.

-Mead, 61, has worked for nearly four decades for the Los Angeles Angels of Anaheim, starting as an intern and spending the last 22 years as the team’s as vice president of communications.
+Mead, 61, has worked for nearly four decades for the Los Angeles Angels, starting as an intern and spending the last 22 years as the team’s as vice president of communications.
 Relocating the U.S. East Coast, Mead will become the Hall’s seventh president in its 80-year history and lead operations for the revered institution.

 His appointment arrives after being targeted for the role by Hall of Fame Chair Jane Forbes Clark and Idelson.